square/reader-sdk-flutter-plugin/doc/reference.md

 ---------------------- | --------------------------- | -----------------
 amountMoney            | [Money](#money)             | **REQUIRED**.
 The total payment amount.
 skipReceipt            | bool                        | Indicates that the digital receipt options screen should not be displayed during checkout.
-Default: `false` alwaysRequireSignature | bool                        | Indicates that signature collection is required during checkout for all card transactions.
-Default: `true` allowSplitTender       | bool                        | Indicates that multiple payment methods are allowed.
+Default: `false` collectSignature       | boolean                     | Indicates that signature collection is required during checkout.
+When false, the signature screen will never be displayed; when true, it will always be used.
+Default: `false` allowSplitTender       | bool                        | Indicates that multiple payment methods are allowed.
 Default: `false` note                   | String                      | A note to display on digital receipts and in the [Square Dashboard].
 Default: `null` tipSettings            | [TipSettings](#tipsettings) | Settings that configure the tipping behavior of the checkout flow.
 Default: `null`